 After deliberating over whether or not to write a blog, how to start it if I did and whether anyone would actually want to read it I decided to just take the plunge and go for it.
 There are so many potential blog posts that I can write about London having worked there for the last 7 years that I decided to start a bit smaller!
-Having just returned from an overnight trip to Paris, my second trip within a few months this seemed like the perfect starting point.
+Having been on several trips to Paris, thanks to cheap deals on the Eurostar it seemed like the perfect post to begin my blogging journey.

-Working in London, I have no idea why I’d not done it earlier as with the train from Kings Cross St Pancras to Paris taking only 2 1/4 hours it’s really easy.
-As we both commute into London from Milton Keynes, we did add to our costs and decided to stay in London after work on the Friday night so that there wasn’t the travel to London to contend with early on the Saturday morning.
-We were so glad we did this, staying at The Premier Inn at Kings Cross meant a hassle free Saturday morning.
-It is also conveniently located next to a Pizza Express where it is so easy to grab a quick gluten free dinner, something we did after work on the Friday to kick off our weekend with gluten free dough balls, pizza and a large glass of wine!
+Working in London, I have no idea why I didn’t take a trip to Paris sooner with Kings Cross St Pancras to Paris taking only 2 1/4 hours.
+As both my partner and I commute into London from Milton Keynes for work, we decide to visit Paris for a weekend but decided to add to our costs and stay in London after work on the Friday night so that there wasn’t the travel to London to contend with early on the Saturday morning.
+This made the trip much more leisurely as staying at The Premier Inn at Kings Cross meant a hassle free Saturday morning.
+It is also conveniently located next to a Pizza Express who are accredited by Coeliac UK so somewhere it is so easy to grab a quick gluten free dinner, something we did after work on the Friday to kick off our weekend with gluten free dough balls, pizza and a large glass of wine!
 For me anyway – Paul’s were all the normal gluten version!
 (Note: Premier Inn London Euston is only a few minutes walk away so book into whichever Premier Inn is cheaper).

-Everything about the Eurostar was really easy and much less hassle than flying as it leaves from Central London and you only have to be there 45 minutes before.
-I can also recommend Marks and Spencer in St Pancras to pick up food for whilst you’re on the Eurostar (This includes prepackaged sandwiches that have recently been added to the meal deal, winner!)
+Everything about travelling by Eurostar is really easy and much less hassle than flying as it leaves from Central London and you only have to be there 45 minutes before.
+I can also recommend Marks and Spencer in St Pancras to pick up food for whilst you’re on the Eurostar (This includes pre-packaged sandwiches).

 Nearest Metro – St Augustin, line 9

-Arriving at our hotel about 3pm and having eaten food on the Eurostar we headed straight out to pick up pastries from Helmut Newcake.
-I’d seen so many delicious looking eclairs posted on instragram I absolutely could not wait to try them, and Helmut Newcake was very conveniently located near our hotel!
+For my trip with Paul we arrived at our hotel about 3pm and having eaten food on the Eurostar we headed straight out to pick up pastries from Helmut Newcake.
+I’d seen so many delicious looking eclairs posted on Instragram I absolutely could not wait to try them, and Helmut Newcake was very conveniently located near our hotel!
 This 100% gluten free patisserie was amazing with all sorts of treats lined up that it’s impossible to know what to pick.
 Paul always says I should just pick one thing as I always go a bit crazy in places like this and want to eat everything!
-This of course did not happen, and for the two of us it was two salted caramel eclairs (this was one thing I was not willing to share!), a lemon meringue tart and a chocolate fontenay.
+This of course did not happen, and for the two of us it was two salted caramel eclairs (this was one thing I was not willing to share!), a lemon meringue tart and a chocolate Fontenay.

 I did manage to resist temptation long enough though to travel with them to the Trocedero.
 This is the best view of the Eiffel Tower so we sat looking at it, taking in the view and eating our delicious treats, and that’s when I felt like I was in Paris!
 I love seeing the main attraction as the first stop to really feel like you’re in the city.
 The eclairs and fontenay were lush and a definite must eat whilst in the city!
 I liked the lemon meringue tart too but Paul as a gluten eater was not too keen as it fell apart when eating it.
 With the eclairs, if they hadn’t been bought from a 100% gluten free bakery you would be questioning whether in fact they were indeed gluten free!